ros2/ros2_documentation/source/ROS-Framework/interfaces/Working-with-interfaces/Buffer-Backends/About-Buffer-Backends.rst

 Where to go next
 ----------------

-* :doc:`../../How-To-Guides/Using-Buffer-Backends` -- user-facing guide on
+* :doc:`Using-Buffer-Backends` -- user-facing guide on
   enabling a buffer backend for a subscription and reading/writing the backend-native data.
-* :doc:`../../Tutorials/Advanced/Writing-a-Buffer-Backend` -- vendor-facing
+* :doc:`Writing-a-Buffer-Backend` -- vendor-facing
   guide on implementing and packaging a new ``BufferBackend`` plugin.
-* :doc:`../../Tutorials/Advanced/Writing-a-Buffer-Compatible-Conversions-Package` --
+* :doc:`Writing-a-Buffer-Compatible-Conversions-Package` --
   guide on creating ``*_conversions`` packages for messages with buffer-backed ``uint8[]`` fields.
-* :doc:`../../Tutorials/Demos/GPU-Buffer-Transport` -- end-to-end demo that
+* :doc:`GPU-Buffer-Transport` -- end-to-end demo that
   exercises a GPU-backed publish/subscribe pipeline.